- Junior Golf

 Players who are from out of state, will be counted in the points distribution, but they will not earn MJGA points. (i.e. If players from Arkansas finish first and second in the Greenwood Jr Championship, a Mississippi player finishes third.
 The MS player will earn 3rd place points.
 If a Louisiana player and Mississippi Player tie for fourth place, they will split 4th and fifth place points.
 The MS player will earn 1/2 of 4th and 5th combined points, the LA player will not earn points).
 This is also how the MGA player of the year points have been distributed for over 20 years.

 Information/Age Groups: Boys Division A 16 – 18 year olds, Division B 14 – 15 year olds: these groups will play 18 holes from a tee measuring 6,300 – 7,000 yards in total course length.
 Division C 12 – 13 year olds will play 18 holes from a tee measuring 5,600 to 6,200 yards in total course length.
 Division D 10 – 11 year olds will play 9 holes from a tee measuring 2,400 to 2,800 yards.
 Division E 9 & under will play 9 holes from 100 – 300 yards per hole and may have a caddie.
 Girls Division A 13 -18 year olds will play 18 holes from a tee measuring 5,500 – 6,000 yards in total course length.
 Girls Division D 10 – 12 year olds will play 9 holes from a tee measuring 2,400 – 2,800 yards in total course length.
 Girls Division E will play 9 holes measuring 100 – 300 yards per hole.
-A player may play up one age group if they desire.
+A player may play up one age group if they desire, however, once the golfer has played up they are not permitted to play down.
 This must be indicated when entering.